RachidaSK/myaws-rk/README.md

 ## Overview

 Myaws-rk is a cloud-based application that uses AWS.
-User can sign In and see available construction equipements for rent.
+User can sign In and see available construction equipement for rent.

 ## Technologies used